 After several years of ordeal in prison, Ji Chang finally attained King Zhou’s trust and gained his freedom when the people of Zhou are said to have paid a ransom of a beautiful girl, a fine horse, and four chariots.

 After being pardoned he was made ‘Viscount of the West’ Xi Bo 西伯 and resided at Qiyi 岐邑 (modern day Qishan 岐山, near Baoji Shaanxi).
-In the declining years of the Shang nation squabbling among nobles continued, Ji Chang acted as a mediator and also held back incursion by Quanrong ➚ raiders from the west.
+In the declining years of the Shang nation squabbling among nobles intensified, Ji Chang acted as a mediator and also held back incursion by Quanrong ➚ raiders from the north-west.

 King Wu 周武王 (d.
 1043BCE)